Fall Arrival

 Residents must be present in order to complete the check-in process.
 The Move-In Day check-in location will be sent to incoming residents in August.

-For residents who are not able to arrive during Move-In Day hours, information about early and late move-ins can be found below.
+For residents who are arriving after Move-In Day hours, information about early and late move-ins can be found below.

 Late Move-In

-You can still check in after Move-In Day ends!
-The last day to check in to residence is Sunday, September 8th, 2024.
+First-year residents can still move into residence after Move-In Day ends.
+The last day for first-year and upper-year students to check into residence is Sunday, September 7th, 2025.

-If you are concerned that you will not be able to check in to residence by September 8th, please contact the Office of Residence and Student Life immediately at new.residence@utoronto.ca.
+If you are concerned that you will not be able to check into residence by September 7th, contact the Office of Residence and Student Life immediately at new.residence@utoronto.ca.

 Early Move-In

-For residents requesting early move-in due to Varsity athletics or academic requirements, please contact the Office of Residence and Student Life at new.residence@utoronto.ca with supporting documentation.
+For residents requesting early move-in due to Varsity athletics or academic requirements, contact new.residence@utoronto.ca with supporting documentation.

 Preparing for Residence